mayureshw/vivadotools/README.md

 1. Clean the work area

     Use 'make clean' to get rid of the work area to reclaim space.
 You may also like to do this if you have renamed or removed your sources that you may have already compiled, to expunge the compiled modules with old name from the work area.

+# Utilities

+    To run the utility commands described here add $VIVADOTOOLSDIR/bin to your PATH environment variable.

+    Utility commands can be run as 'vivsh <utility>' where utility is one of the following:

+1. listips

+    Lists the ips available with your installation

 # Wish list